Jihad-24/code-corner/README.md

 Click here for the live page: [https://classroom.github.com/a/ehOGNGkI]

-Based on the provided code for your website, here are five different features and functionalities:
+Here are at least five bullet points mentioning different features and functionalities of my website:

 # 1. User Authentication:
    - My website supports user authentication through email and password, as well as Google Sign-In.
 Users can create accounts, log in, and log out.